awsdocs/amazon-athena-user-guide/doc_source/grok.md

    's3://mybucket/groksample';
 ```

-Start with something simple like `%{NOTSPACE:column}` to get the columns mapped first and then specialize the columns if you want to\.
+Start with a simple pattern, such as `%{NOTSPACE:column}`, to get the columns mapped first and then specialize the columns if you want to\.

 ### Example 2<a name="example-2"></a>